 The Manasquan Reservoir is a source of water for municipalities and utilities.
 The Reservoir is also a natural setting for recreational activities and outdoor pursuits.
 The 770-acre Reservoir is part of a larger 1,208 acre site that include woods and wetlands, a 5-mile perimeter trail, fishing and boating areas, and a Visitor Center.
-There is also an Environmental Center.
+A bicycle repair station with a tire pump and tools has recently been added by the main trailhead kiosk near the Visitor Center.

 PLEASE NOTE: Large group (over 50 people) gatherings are not available at this site.
 Please see Picnic Areas for nearby county Park System facilities where large groups can be accommodated.
 Swimming is not permitted.

 About the Reservoir